Kumble R. Subbaswamy

-Kumble R. Subbaswamy is the 11th and current chancellor of the University of Massachusetts Amherst.
-He has been appointed as Interim Senior Vice President for Academic and Student Affairs and Equity, serving the five-campus University of Massachusetts system.
+Kumble R. Subbaswamy is an Indian physicist and college administrator who served as the 11th chancellor of the University of Massachusetts Amherst.
+He currently serves as Interim Senior Vice President for Academic and Student Affairs and Equity, serving the five-campus University of Massachusetts system.
 He formerly served as the provost of University of Kentucky.

 He is a member of the American Academy of Arts and Sciences and also an elected fellow of the American Physical Society, and has research interests in computational chemistry and condensed matter physics.

-On June 2, Subbaswamy announced that he would retire from being the chancellor by the end of June 2023.
+On June 2, 2022, Subbaswamy announced that he would retire from being the chancellor by the end of June 2023.

 Early life and education

 Subbaswamy was born in the city of Bangalore, Karnataka in India.
-He earned a Bachelor of Science degree in physics from Bangalore University, a Master of Science in Physics from University of Delhi, and a Doctor of Philosophy in Physics from Indiana University Bloomington.
+He earned a Bachelor of Science degree in physics from Bangalore University, a Master of Science in physics from University of Delhi, and a Doctor of Philosophy in physics from Indiana University Bloomington.

 Career

 Academia

-He served as Research associate in the Department of Physics at University of California, Irvine from 1976 to 1978.
-He later joined as Assistant Professor at University of Kentucky in 1978 and rose to become the Chair of the Department of Physics and Astronomy from 1993 to 1997.
+He served as research associate in the department of physics at the University of California, Irvine from 1976 to 1978.
+He later joined as assistant professor at University of Kentucky in 1978 and rose to become the chair of the Department of Physics and Astronomy from 1993 to 1997.

-He also served as Adjunct professor (Professore a contratto) at University of Pavia in Italy in 1990.
+He also served as adjunct professor (Professore a contratto) at University of Pavia in Italy in 1990.